remypanicker/ios-ui-ux/README.md

 Ideally your deliverables will adhere to the following guidelines:
 - One source of truth.
 There will be **one**, easily **accessible** document which can be referenced for all UI/UX guidance.
-- All assets will be exported as PNG files @2x and @3x resolution.
+- All assets will be exported as PDF files @1x resolution.
 Documentation should reference the exported assets by name.
 This will make it easier for other team members to easily find the correct asset when there are several assets being delivered.
 - Storyboard/artboard depicting the user flow(s) to be developed.
 - Explicit specs for font family, font weight, and font size in points.
 - When providing specs for labels, it is helpful to provide additional details such as the number of lines and how to handle long text (truncate word, wrap text, scale font, etc.).
 - Provide dimensions in points.
 - Provide all relevant layout constraints (margins, spacing between elements, etc.) in points.
 Remember what we learned about Auto Layout.
-- Specify colors used in designs (preferably in RGB as Xcode defaults to defining colors in RGB).
+- Specify colors used in designs specified as HEX or RGB, but pick one format and stay consistent.
+Similarly, don't forget to not any changes in alpha, otherwise it is assumed that alpha is 1.
 - Provide prototypes, videos, descriptive diagrams to document and explain how animations and interactions should be implemented.
 - Don't forget to include details about transitions and states (loading, refreshing, etc.)